mcelroyian/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+  Tokens are used to validate users.
+Its like a secret code or a signet ring.
+It identifies that the user is who they say they are.

 - [ ] What steps can you take in your web apps to keep your data secure?

+  Https, authenticate users, make backups.

 - [ ] Describe how web servers work.

+  Servers host the web apps on the internet.
+When a request comes in at their domain name or IP address they respond.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+  Create  POST
+  Read    GET
+  Update  PUT
+  Delete  Delete

 ## Project Set Up